iredmail/docs/en_US/upgrade/0-upgrade.iredmail.0.9.6-0.9.7.md

 ## ChangeLog

-* Jul  3, 2017: Mention how to upgrade uwsgi (OpenBSD only) and iRedAdmin.
+* Jul  3, 2017: Mention how to upgrade uwsgi (OpenBSD only), iRedAdmin and iRedAPD.
 * Jul  2, 2017: Mention Roundcube 1.3.0 requires PHP 5.4.
 * Jul  1, 2017: Initial publish.